openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 ### Backward Compatibility for RISC Transmitters
-Existing RISC Transmitters MAY continue to use the path component "/risc-configuration" instead of the path component "/sse-configuration" in the path for the Transmitter Configuration Metadata.
-New services supporting the SSE Framework SHOULD NOT use this location for publishing the Transmitter Configuration Metadata.
+Existing RISC Transmitters MAY continue to use the path component "/risc-configuration" instead of the path component "/ssf-configuration" in the path for the Transmitter Configuration Metadata.
+New services supporting the Shared Signals Framework SHOULD NOT use this location for publishing the Transmitter Configuration Metadata.
 For example, the Transmitter Configuration Metadata for the Transmitter "https://risc-tr.example.com" MAY be obtained by making the following request: